fdh-fdh/BUIE/README.md

 # BUIE
-coding documentation for bachelor civil and environmental engineering, BUI_E course at TUM, School of engineering and design.
+coding documentation for bachelor civil and environmental engineering, BUI_E course at TUM, School of Engineering and Design.
 2022

-No garantee for corrtectess.
+No guarantee of correctness.
-If you find an error, pls open an issue.
+If you find an error, please open an issue.